-1.1 Faculty: Basic and Applied Sciences

-1.2 Programme: Bachelor of Science in Physics

-1.3 Batch: 2019 - 2022

-1.4 Course: Refers to a component (a paper) of a programme.
+- 1.1 Faculty: Refers to a group of programmes concerned with a major division of knowledge are.
+Eg. Faculty of Computer Science consists of disciplines like Departments of Computer Science, Information Technology, Computer Technology and Computer Applications. - 1.2 Programme: Refers to the Bachelor of Science / Commerce / Arts Stream that a student has chosen for study. - 1.3 Batch: Refers to the starting and completion year of a programme of study.
+Eg. Batch of 2015-2018 refers to students belonging to a 3 year Degree programme admitted in 2015 and completing in 2018. - 1.4 Course Refers to a component (a paper) of a programme.
 A course may be designed to involve lectures / tutorials / laboratory work / seminar / project work/ practical training / report writing / Viva voce, etc or a combination of these, to meet effectively the teaching and learning needs and the credits may be assigned suitably.